carolinecole25/CI-MS2-primrose_cottage/README.md

 ## Media
 * Images for the gallery page have been taken from [Above the Beach](https://www.abovebeachcottages.co.uk/cottage/prmros-primrose-cottage) website.
+* Google API map using Javascript code on the contact us page.
+* I used google places Javascript for the image on the explore page.

 ## Text
 * Text for home page descibing the property has been taken from [Above the Beach](https://www.abovebeachcottages.co.uk/cottage/prmros-primrose-cottage) website.